magento/devdocs/guides/v1.0/config-guide/config/config-php.md

 {% endhighlight %}

 <h3 id="config-php-contents-env-php">env.php contents</h3>
-`env.php` was introduced in build 0.74-beta10; before that build, `config.php` contained this data.
+`env.php` was introduced in build 0.74-beta10; before that build, `config.php` contained this data in addition to the list of enabled modules.
 The following table provides details about each `env.php` segment and its structure.

 <table>
   <tbody>